-The Town of Sussex currently has (2) production wells within its potable water distribution system which are capable of supplying the demands of the system users and beyond.
+The Town of Sussex currently has two (2) production wells within its potable water distribution system which are capable of supplying the demands of the system users and beyond.
 (5.6 M3/Min (1,231 imp Gal/Min))

-The potable water distribution system is comprised of over 50 Km of watermains varying in size from 150 mm (6”) to 355.6 mm (14”) in diameter for the delivery of water to its customers which includes over 320 fire hydrants.
+The potable water distribution system is comprised of over 50 Km of watermains varying in size from 150 mm (6”) to 355.6 mm (14”) in diameter for the delivery of water to its customers and includes over 320 fire hydrants.

 The Town endeavors through daily monitoring and sampling to provide quality drinking water to its residents that surpass the “Guidelines for Canadian Drinking Water Quality“.

 The Town of Sussex sanitary sewer collection system is comprised of over 45 km of sewer mains varying in size from 150 mm (6”) to 525 mm (21”) and six sanitary sewer lift stations in the system that deliver the wastewater to the treatment lagoon.